Rimjhimv2/My-Portfolio-/README.md

   My academic background and growth as a developer.

 - 🎯 **Projects Showcase**
-  Real-world React and full-stack projects demonstrating clean architecture, performance, and usability.
+  Real-world Next.js and full-stack projects demonstrating clean architecture, performance, and usability.

 - 🏆 **Certifications**
   Verified credentials showcasing continuous learning and specialization.